 My girls are extremely picky these days.
 Any other parents getting frustrated with picky kids?
-Knowing that pasta, chicken and cheese are foods they will for sure eat, I came up with a super easy kid-friendly one pan baked pasta recipe this evening.
+Knowing that pasta, chicken and cheese are foods they will for sure eat, I came up with a super easy kid-friendly one pan pasta bake recipe this evening.

-This baked pasta recipe can be altered depending on what you have in your fridge and pantry and can even be spiced up a bit.
+This pasta bake recipe can be altered depending on what you have in your fridge and pantry and can even be spiced up a bit.
 I will include some optional add-in ideas in the recipe below.

 Using the Right Pan

 Before we begin, you should know that we are baking the pasta in the same skillet that we cook everything in.
 It’s important to use a pan that is oven safe, like the 11″ DaTerra Cucina Vesuvio Ceramic Coated Nonstick Frying Pan.
 The ceramic coating on this Italian-made frying pan is safer than Teflon and doesn’t include harmful chemicals like PTFE or PTOA.

 I’m not a huge fan of heavy frying pans because transferring them from the stove to the oven is hard for me.
 This DaTerra Cucina frying pan is heavy-duty enough for everyday cooking, yet still light enough for one-handed transfers.
 It’s also a breeze to clean.

 The average rating for the 11″ pan is 4.5 out of 5 stars on Amazon, with over 300 reviews.
 I’m a huge fan of purchasing based on reviews (if you couldn’t tell), and I was very impressed reading some of the reviews customers had left.

 Promo Code: DaTerra Cucina is offering readers from The Naptime Reviewer 15% off their purchase + free shipping on orders over $100.
 Visit their website to learn more.